-HUNTINGTON BEACH, Calif. – Gordon “Grubby” Clark, whose namesake company Clark Foam was the leading producer of polyurethane foam blanks from the early 60s through 2005, is among the 2015 inductees to the Surfers’ Hall of Fame.
-Gordon joins with Floridian CJ Hobgood, who won pro surfing’s world title in 2001 and later added the 2007 U.S. Open to his trophy collection and John Davis, the first captain of the nascent Huntington Beach High School surf team in 1967.
+HUNTINGTON BEACH, Calif. – Former World and U.S. Open Champion Clifton James “CJ” Hobgood is among a trio of distinguished surfers entering the 2015 Surfers’ Hall of Fame.
+Hobgood, who along with Gordon “Grubby” Clark whose Clark Foam was the leading producer of polyurethane foam blanks from the early 60s through 2005 and John Davis, the first captain of the Huntington Beach High School surf team in 1967, are being inducted into the nation’s first imprint collection of legendary surfers.
 All three will be immortalized in cement on Friday, July 31st at 10 a.m. in front of Huntington Surf & Sport.

 The nation’s first imprint collection of legendary surfers, the Surfers’ Hall of Fame celebrated its first induction in 1997 inside of specialty retailer Huntington Surf & Sport where several slabs remain.
 Four years later with the blessing of the City Council and a stunning bronze statue of Duke Kahanamoku serving as a backdrop, the ceremony moved outside to the corner of PCH and Main, less than 100 feet from the famed Huntington Beach Pier, site of the Vans U.S. Open of Surfing.